-8.2.4.3 Proponents of development applications, will be required to demonstrate how pedestrian and cycling needs have been addressed.
+8.2.4.4 Proponents of development applications, within Intensification Areas, will be required to demonstrate how pedestrian and cycling needs have been addressed.

-8.2.4.4 Mississauga will require that access, and parking facilities and other destination amenities, such as shower facilities and clothing lockers for cyclists, are incorporated into the design of all buildings and Major Transit Station Areas, as appropriate.
+8.2.4.5 Mississauga will require that access, and parking facilities and other destination amenities, such as shower facilities and clothing lockers for cyclists, are incorporated into the design of all buildings and Major Transit Station Areas, as appropriate.

-8.2.4.5 Sidewalks or multi-use trails will be provided on all new roads.

-8.2.4.6 Sidewalks or multi-use trails in the vicinity of all transit stops will be provided.

-8.2.4.7 Sidewalks or multi-use trails and pedestrian amenities will be a priority in Intensification Areas.

-8.2.4.8 Mississauga will provide pedestrian connections to Intensification Areas.
+- 8.2.4.6 Sidewalks will be provided on all new roads. - 8.2.4.7 Sidewalks in the vicinity of all transit stops will be provided. - 8.2.4.8 Sidewalks and pedestrian amenities will be a priority in Intensification Areas. - 8.2.4.9 Mississauga will provide pedestrian connections to Intensification Areas.